-Key Takeaways: Cardio continues to generate strong collections since February, generating patient collections of \$7.0M which further reverses prior months' unfavorable variances due to the seasonal slow period stretching from Nov-18 through Jan-19.
-Cardio remains challenged by labor shortages, as headcounts have dropped by 4% since Jun-18.
+Key Takeaways: Cardio's collections in Apr-19 were unfavorable compared to the two prior months; however, the remaining two months of FY19 are expected to be strong given an \$8.6M build in A/R related to insurers.
+Cardio remains challenged by labor shortages, as headcounts have dropped by 5% since Jun-18.
 This has a favorable impact on payroll, but poses a strain to hospital operations and staffing.
-Cardio management actively seeks to replace any vacancies occurring during the current year, however, Cardio continues to suffer headcount losses due to a competitive hiring environment for nurses.
-In Mar-19, Cardio made 15 new hires for nurses to backfill critical vacancies.
+Cardio management actively seeks to replace any vacancies occurring during the current year, but Cardio continues to suffer headcount losses due to a competitive hiring environment for nurses.

-- 1. \$2.9M YTD actuals vs. Liquidity Plan: - a. \$2.6M in receipts are driven by favorability from strong patient collections in Feb-19 and Mar-19 of \$15.8M, reversing the prior months' unfavorable variances due to the seasonal slow period stretching from Nov-18 through Jan-19.
-This is expected to be permanent based on a higher yearend outlook on patient collections. - b. \$2.9M Payroll permanent favorable variance is impacted by falling headcounts. - c. (\$3.7M) in vendor disbursements are driven by higher run rates primarily related to purchased services and third party A/P pay down of \$1.1M.
-The unfavorable variance is further exacerbated by recent intergovernmental A/P pay down primarily related to facilities and payments for public services.
-Based on historical trends in
+- 1. \$2.2M YTD actuals vs. Liquidity Plan: - \$2.3M in receipts are driven by favorability from strong patient collections in Feb-19 and Mar-19.
+Variance is expected to be permanent based on a higher year-end outlook on patient collections. - b. \$3.3M Payroll permanent favorable variance is impacted by falling headcounts. - c. \$1.3M in CapEx is driven primarily by timing delays in FEMA receipts necessary to replace broken generators as a result of the hurricanes.
+It is anticipated that \$0.5M of this variance will be permanent. - d. (\$4.7M) in vendor disbursements are driven by higher run rates primarily related to purchased services and third party A/P paydown of \$1.7M.
+Based on historical trends in spending, it is expected that this variance will become permanent.